-Intent: The "program" refers to the Advanced Education in General Dentistry Residency that is responsible for training residents within the context of providing patient care.
-The overall goals and objectives for resident education are intended to describe general outcomes of the residency training program rather than specific learning objectives for areas of residency training as described in Standard 2-1, 2-2, 2-3 and 2-4.
-Specific learning objectives for resident training and included in the response to Standards 2-1, 2-2, 2-3, and 2-4.
+Intent: The "program" refers to the General Practice Residency that is responsible for training residents within the context of providing patient care.
+The overall goals and objectives for resident education are intended to describe general outcomes of the residency training program rather than specific learning objectives for areas of residency training as described in Standards 2-1, 2-2, 2-3 and 2-4.
+Specific learning objectives for residents are intended to be described as goals and objectives or competencies for resident training and included in the response to Standards 2-1, 2-2, 2-3, and 2-4.
 An example of overall goals can be found in the Goals section on page 8 of this document.